 Condo Rules and Regulations

 A lot of the time homeowners don’t realize just how renovating a condo home differs from renovating a single-family home.
 There are some glaring discrepancies between the rules, and often a condominium may have more guidelines about how work can be done.
 Our Toronto plumbers have worked on a lot of condos, and have seen quite a number of misunderstandings and upsets as a result of people not fully comprehending the

 You need to be aware of these rules and restrictions.
 If you make changes that the condominium prohibits, you can be ordered to “redo” your renovations and put everything back to how it was originally, for which you will be financially responsible.

 There may also be additional regulations that apply to how your renovations need to be carried out.
 For example, disposing of the garbage, parking for your contractors, and time of day that the work can be done—just to name a few.
 There are also certain “common” areas that aren’t allowed to be touched like plumbing or electrical.
 Changing the location of things like sinks and toilets can be a new kind of challenge when you’re not allowed to touch the plumbing behind the walls.

 Some more complex tasks may take more time than you anticipated.
 Many condominiums have rules about when work can be carried out, and this can affect your schedule dramatically.
 If workers get behind on something, time restrictions can mean the difference between working an hour or two later versus adding on additional days to get the work done.

 Disposing of Waste

-Giving your condo a face-lift can be really different from renovating single family home, but it isn’t so challenging that you should not attempt to do so.
+Giving your condo a face-lift can be really different from renovating the single-family homes, but it isn’t so challenging that you should not attempt to do so.
 Bring in a qualified plumber who specializes in condominium work and has the experience necessary to handle the work for you.
-Since common elements in the condo may not undergo renovations (things like windows, doors, plumbing and electrical), it’s important that you’re flexible and work with a contractor that you can trust.
+Since common elements in the condo may not undergo renovations (things like windows, doors, plumbing and electrical), it’s important that you’re flexible and works with a contractor that you can trust.